Air Products and Chemicals Inc. [APD] – A worthy stock for long-term investors

 Air Products and Chemicals Inc. [NYSE:APD]: Analyst Rating and Earnings

-Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
-As it relates to Air Products and Chemicals Inc. [APD] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
-This is compared to its latest closing price of $220.79.
+Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
+Regarding Air Products and Chemicals Inc. [APD] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
+On average, stock market experts give APD an Overweight rating.
+The average 12-month price forecast for this stock is $207.39, with the high estimate being $280.00, the low estimate being $205.00 and the median estimate amounting to $245.00.
+This is compared to its latest closing price of $214.37.

 Fundamental Analysis of Air Products and Chemicals Inc. [APD]